 WORK THE WEIGHT

 The crew needs to feel and respond to heel.
 How many crews go up to the rail is a function of the size of the velocity increase.
 If it’s a big puff, everyone goes.
 Reverse the process in the lulls as the boat gets flat.
 In the transition phase, it’s better to err on the side of a little extra heel if you are trying to point.
 Once everyone is on the rail, you can probably slide a body or two aft.
 Always keep the weight tightly packed together, and never sit on the cabin top!
 One crew member should be designated to call the changes in breeze velocity.

 In the light stuff you need to be very careful about over-steering, but in the transition phase, you need to be more active.
 Be ready to have the bow come up to meet the puff or you lose the opportunity to gain height.
 Feel the boat, and don’t let it over-heel.
 Trimming and crew weight will be moving to help, but you still need to steer to control heel.
 In the light spots, be careful not to bear off too far and chase the boat speed.
 Coast for a moment, and then let the boat speed drop.
 As you slow, the apparent wind will move aft and you may not have to bear off at all.
 If you use target boat speed, remember that it is volatile in the transition phase.
 A small puff means a big increase in boat speed, and you may have to accept a deterioration in a lull.
 Don’t get too fixated on target speeds in this range.

-If you are adjusting the rig for conditions, I would err on the side of more power in the transition phase.
+If you are adjusting the rig for changing conditions, err on the side of more power in the transition phase.

 This article was originally published on QuantumSails.com.